SGrondin/bottleneck/README.md

 * `str` : The key to use.
 All jobs added with the same key will use the same underlying limiter. *Default: `""`*

 The return value of `.key(str)` is a limiter.
 If it doesn't already exist, it is generated for you.
 Calling `key()` is how limiters are created inside a Group.

-Limiters that have been idle for longer than 5 minutes are deleted to avoid memory leaks.
+Limiters that have been idle for longer than 5 minutes are deleted to avoid memory leaks, this value can be changed by passing a different `timeout` option, in milliseconds.

 __on('created')__